Science is great, isn’t it. Especially if we want to set aside myth and learn the truth about something. After all, science is all about facts, right?

 Sequential lineups eliminate those scenarios.
 Instead, during sequential lineups witnesses must make a decision about each photo or person before moving on to the next (absolute judgement).

 Another method to increase the accuracy of lineup outcomes is to have the lineup conducted by an officer who is not involved in the case, and does not know the identity of the perpetrator (a double-blind lineup).
 A double-blind lineup eliminates the possibility of an officer of inadvertently/unintentionally transmitting the correct response(s) to the witness (“Are you sure he’s the right one?
-Absolutely sure?”).
+What about THIS man?”).

 Some things that affect the outcome of police lineups: